tieto-pc/aws-devops-intro-demo/README.md

 # Developing With New Cloud Services

-Let's talk about how to create new cloud services as infrastructure as code.
+Let's talk about how to create new cloud services as infrastructure as code before we continue.

 It is a best practice that if you are creating infrastructure as code using new cloud services it is usually a wise move to create the cloud entities first manually using the portal, then examine how the cloud provider's wizards (behind the scene) created the entities using the services and then try to create the same entities using IaC.

-CodeCommit part of this demonstration was so simple that I just created it using Terraform.
+CodeCommit part of this demonstration was so simple that I just created it using Terraform (except the role and policy - more about that later).
 But to understand CodeBuild and CodePipeline better I first created an AWS CodePipeline spec (and CodeBuild) using AWS Portal, and used the manual pipeline to build the Java application I'm using in this demonstration.

 Once everything was working properly with the manually created services I exported the AWS CodePipeline and CodeBuild projects as CloudFormation stack json descriptions to a file: